 The funding categories are:

-Your application must designate one of these five funding categories.
+Your application must designate one of these four funding categories.
 You may submit as many applications as you wish; however, the same proposal may not be submitted to IMLS under more than one category.
-Please note: you should submit proposals that focus on education and training of librarians to the Laura Bush 21st Century Librarian grant program.

-Planning Grants allow project teams to perform preliminary planning activities, such as analyzing needs and feasibility; solidifying partnerships; developing project work plans; or developing prototypes, proofs of concept, and pilot studies.
+Planning Grants allow project teams to perform exploratory activities, such as analyzing needs and feasibility; solidifying partnerships; developing project work plans; or developing early prototypes, proofs of concept, and pilot studies.
 Assessing the outcomes of planning activities should be appropriate to this early stage of work.
 Applications are expected to provide a basic framework for planning activities that have the potential to lead to a future project.
-Planning Grants are for periods of one year.

-National Forum Grants provide the opportunity to convene qualified groups of experts and key stakeholders, including those from adjacent fields as appropriate, to consider issues or challenges that are important to libraries or archives across the nation.
-National Forum grant recipients are expected to produce reports for wide dissemination with expert opinions for action or research that address key challenge(s) identified in the proposal.
+National Forum Grants provide the opportunity to convene qualified individual experts and key stakeholders, including those from adjacent fields as appropriate, to help explore current or emerging issues or opportunities that are important to libraries or archives across the nation as well as to their communities, partners, and stakeholders.
+National Forum Grants may consist of one or more meetings and related activities.
+Recipients are expected to produce reports or other deliverables for wide dissemination, and are encouraged to consider leveraging technology to allow broad participation, such as virtual meetings or live-streaming.
 Additional mechanisms for engaging stakeholders and building awareness of the findings are encouraged.
-National Forum Grants are for periods of one to two years.

 The project categories are: